 Grinnell College is dedicated to educating students whose achievements show a high level of intellectual capacity, initiative, and maturity.
 Every year, this highly qualified group of students includes people with disabilities.

-The coordinator for student disability resources, John Hirschman, serves as the primary contact for students with disabilities.
+The coordinator for student disability resources, Jae Hirschman, serves as the primary contact for students with disabilities.
 The coordinator advises students about the College's disability-related policies, procedures, and resources.

 The coordinator, along with Stacy Turley and Sondi Burnell, assists in the day-to-day provision of support and accommodations for individual students’ academic needs.

 Your Rights and Responsibilities

 As a student at Grinnell, you are responsible for meeting Grinnell’s essential requirements, with or without appropriate accommodations.

 - register with disability resources;